JCORP0074/JM_Filipino_Analysis_Expenditures/README.md

     1. Gathered the Data from Kaggle website
     2. Investigated the completeness and relevance of the data to the research and analysis.
     3. Loaded the data into Excel for data cleaning
-    4. Loaded the data into SQL Server Management System for data manipulation and aggregation
+    4. Loaded the data into SQL Server Management System for data manipulation, transformation and aggregation
     5. Loaded the Data into PowerBI and use the query in SQL as the database
     6. Utilized Dax for aggregations and for a better way to find trends or patterns
     7. Analyze trends or patterns in the data and create an interactive dashboard in PowerBI

-During Data Manipulation in SQL, I created some aggregations and cases to get the data that I needed for analysis.
+During Data Manipulation and Transformation in SQL, I created some aggregations and cases to get the data that I needed for analysis.
 E.g. Total_Expenditures column, the Avg_Daily_Expense column, Salary_Indicator column to identify how many are earning below or above the minimum wage in different regions.
 I also searched for the minimum wage of different regions for the better result of Salary_Indicator.

 ## Insights
 A single-page report was created in PowerBI Desktop.
 The report is currently uploaded in this Repository named Project6.